About 1/4 of residential trash is made up of food! And residential food waste makes up 40% of all wasted food in the US!! So what can we do?...

 Cook It

 Food can be composted in nutrient-rich soil!
-Check out the sections below to learn about the many food-to-compost resources available to Manchester residents!
+Check out the following sections to learn about the many food-to-compost resources available to Manchester residents!

 Learn How to Compost